Table Of Contents

-Now do the same search but add a letter to the search, or a word that is not on this page (or in links pointing to this page like this).
+Now do the same search but add a letter (YES – one single letter!) to the search, or a word that is not on that page (or in links pointing to this page like this).
 Here I added one letter.

-….Google fails to return this page, even though it has thirty of the keywords, all lined up next to each other (surely) a possible relevant match that Google clearly fails to return.
+….Google consistently (over 7 years I think) fails to return the page specifically relevant to that search phrase, even though it has thirty of the keywords, all lined up next to each other (surely) a possible relevant match that Google clearly fails to return.